Najesima/Najesima/README.md

 - 👋 Hi, I’m @Najesima im from Spain
 - 👀 I’m interested in html, c, c++...
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning html and swift
 - 📫 How to reach me nachmoreno@gmail.com

 <!---